anjuna-security/apm-secure-deployments/azure/README.md

 echo 20.237.94.226 apm-server.test | sudo tee -a /etc/hosts
 ```

-After you apply the command to add the `/etc/hosts` entry for APM, you can start managing your secrets and enclaves with the `anjuna-policy-manager` cli tool.
+After you apply the command to add the `/etc/hosts` entry for APM, you can start managing your secrets and enclaves with the `anjuna-policy-manager` CLI tool.
 Make sure to configure your terminal session first with the following command:

 ```bash
 source client_env.sh